umr-ds/core-automator/README.md

 ## Prerequisites

 * Python 2.7
-* Installed and running CORE
+* Installed and running CORE network emulator
-* Only **ONE** active core session is supported at the moment
 * Nodes must be placed on grid using `core-gui`
-* Session must already be started
+* Session must be started prior to script usage

 For `core-mobility-studio` additionally:
 * python-tk